Two dimensional integral representations via branches of the Bruhat-Tits tree: Branches and eigenvalues

 \begin{Lem} Let $\mathtt{r}\in\mathbb{M}_2(K)$ be a matrix whose eigenvalues $a,b$ lie in a quadratic extension $L$ of $K$.
 Then there is a maximal order that is invariant under conjugation by $\mathtt{r}$ if and only if $\frac ab$ is a unit and $\frac ab\equiv 1\mod I$, where $I=I[L/K]\subseteq\mathcal{O}_L$ is the ideal defined above. \end{Lem}

-\begin{proof} The fact that $\frac ab$ is a unit guarantee that conjugation by $\mathtt{r}$ fixes all vertices in a path, at all places splitting $L/K$, where $L\cong K[\mathtt{r}]$.
+\begin{proof} The fact that $\frac ab$ is a unit guarantee that conjugation by $\mathtt{r}$ fixes precisely the vertices in a path, locally at all places splitting $L/K$, where $L\cong K[\mathtt{r}]$.
 At inert places, conjugation by $\mathtt{r}$ fixes the vertex corresponding to the unique maximal order containing the maximal order of $K[\mathtt{r}]$, since it leaves the commutative subalgebra invariant.
 Finally, at ramified places, the condition follows from the congruence, considering the proof of the preceding lemma.
-We conclude that the given condition is equivalent to leaving at least one vertex of the Bruhat-Tits tree invariant locally at all places.
+We conclude that the given condition on $\frac ab$ is equivalent to $\mathtt{r}$ having at least one invariant vertex in every local Bruhat-Tits tree.

-Since conjugation by $\mathtt{r}$ leaves the order $\mathbb{M}_2(\mathcal{O}_K)$ invariant, at every place at which $\mathtt{r}\in\mathbb{M}_2(\mathcal{O}_K)^*$, i.e., at every place outside a finite set, the result is a consequence of the correspondence between global lattices and coherent families described by \ref{it1}-\ref{it3}, in \S2. \end{proof}
+Since conjugation by $\mathtt{r}$ leaves the order $\mathbb{M}_2(\mathcal{O}_K)$ invariant at every place at which $\mathtt{r}\in\mathbb{M}_2(\mathcal{O}_K)^*$, i.e., at every place outside a finite set, the result is a consequence of the correspondence between global lattices and coherent families described by properties \ref{it1}-\ref{it3} in \S2. \end{proof}